APogue/APogue.github.io/_posts/posts/2024-08-05-Intro-Background-Context.md

 - USAC can take political positions

-	- the idea that they must be "inclusive" of everyone does not equate to "political correctness," their *ideas*, their *positions* need not be inclusive of everyone
+	- the idea that they must be "inclusive" of everyone does not equate to "political correctness," their *ideas*, their *positions*, need not be inclusive of everyone

 	- but they cannot *exclude* anyone that wants to participate, that is the line.
-E.g. If someone of Israeli origin does not believe Israel should exist, then they must be included if that's what they want
+E.g. if someone of Israeli origin does not believe Israel should exist, then they must be included if that's what they want

-	- Therefor, UCLA would take the position, that regardless of what one may think CAC's constitution implies, their X posts are within the codes of conduct
+	- Therefor, UCLA would take the position, that regardless of what CAC's constitution implies, their X posts are within the codes of conduct

 	- However, once they began discriminating, we can view these positions as contributing to a *hostile environment* because they are motivated by bias.
 Thus they are in violation of Title VI by totality of circumstances.

+- There are 2 issues at hand

+	- UC policy---no one can be denied on any grounds

+	- Title VI---no one can be denied benefits where discrimination is occurring

+- The encampment would not allow "Zionists" through.
+What is the definition?
+They were deliberately vague.
+There was no evidence to suggest that "Zionist" did not mean an individual who believes in Israel's statehood.

+	- Is this a Title VI violation?
+Technically, no. Discrimination based on national origin by its "purest" definition would be hating someone of Israeli origin whether or not the state exists.
+They did not exclude anyone based purely on their national origin.

+	- This clearly is a violation of UC policy, more specifically---

+		- Based on an obligation to pay student fees, there is a de facto contractual agreement in place, that should someone decide to go to UCLA

+			- They must renounce Israel to do so

+	- This is a violation of Title VI---

+		- Based on an obligation to pay student fees, there is a de facto contractual agreement in place, that should someone be Jewish and decide to go to UCLA

+			- The student gov't and associated organizations will side against them

+		- Discrimination was occurring inside the encampment (red triangles)

+		- UC, like Michigan, willfully conflates Title VI protected and unprotected activity

+		- Where unprotected activity exists, *there must be a coordinator in place* to receive constructive notice and to determine whether a hostile environment exists based on totality of circumstances

 - Where did USAC mess up

 	- When they did not respond to Hillel---denied benefits

 	- When they participated in the encampment---denied benefits

-	- Neither of the above has anything to do with the basis for which people were exluded.
-"Zionism" etc., these labels are irrelevant.

 	- When they would not condemn discriminating behavior